-Aleppo: Evacuations suspended as confusion reigns
+Aleppo: Evacuations suspended amid confusion

 Assad celebrates 'liberation'

-On Thursday, Assad celebrated the "liberation" of Aleppo, congratulating the Syrian people and saying "history is being written by every Syrian citizen."
+Thursday, Assad celebrated the "liberation" of Aleppo, congratulating the Syrian people and saying, "History is being written by every Syrian citizen."

-The statement was released on the President's office's YouTube channel.
+The statement was released on the presidential office's YouTube channel.

 US Secretary of State John Kerry described what had already occurred in Aleppo as "unconscionable," adding all sides had to work together on a ceasefire.

-"There remains tens of thousands of lives that are now concentrated into a very small area of Aleppo, and the last thing anybody wants to see -- and the world will be watching -- is that that small area turns into another Srebrenica," he said.
+"There remains tens of thousands of lives that are now concentrated into a very small area of Aleppo, and the last thing anybody wants to see -- and the world will be watching -- is that that small area turns into another Srebrenica," he said, referring to the massacre of nearly 8,000 Muslim men and boys in 1995 during the Bosnian War.

 Turkish President Recep Tayyip Erdogan said there were a lot of people left in eastern Aleppo.
 "I hope the (evacuation) process will not be interrupted," he said, according to Turkish state news agency Anadolu.

-If the regime does take control of the key city it would mark a turning point in the brutal five-year civil war that has killed hundreds of thousands of people.
-It would put the regime back in charge of all five major cities, making a political opposition far less likely.
+If the regime does take control of the key city, it would mark a turning point in the brutal five-year civil war that has killed hundreds of thousands of people.
+The development would put the regime back in charge of all five major cities in Syria, making a political opposition far less likely.